Tylosaurus: Jaws and teeth

 The upper jaws include the premaxilla and maxilla, and the lower jaws include the dentary, splenial, coronoid, angular, surangular, and prearticluar-articular (like other squamates, the prearticular is fused to the articular).
 The premaxilla, maxilla, and dentary house the marginal dentition, and the pterygoids house palatal dentition.
 On each side of the skull, Tylosaurus had 2 premaxillary teeth, 12 to 13 maxillary teeth, 13 dentary teeth, and 10 to 11 pterygoid teeth.
 The dentition is homodont, meaning that all teeth are nearly identical in size and shape, with the exception of the pterygoid teeth, which are smaller and more recurved than the marginal teeth.

-Tylosaurine dentaries were elongate; the dentary is between 56 and 60% of total length of the entire lower jaw in adult T. nepaeolicus and T. proriger, about 55% in T. pembinensis, and 62% in T. saskatchwanensis.
-The dentary is robust, though not as strongly built as it is in Mosasaurus, Prognathodon, or Plesiotylosaurus.
-The ventral margin of the dentary ranges from straight to slightly concave.
-A small dorsal ridge appears anterior to the first dentary tooth in mature individuals of T. proriger.
+Dentaries were elongate; it is between 56 and 60% of total length of the entire lower jaw in adult T. nepaeolicus and T. proriger, 56-58% in T. kansasensis, and when combined with the overlapping splenial, about 53-57% in T. rex.
+The bone is robust, though not as strongly built as it is in Mosasaurus, Prognathodon, or Plesiotylosaurus.
+The tooth-bearing margin ranges from straight to slightly concave.
+A small dorsal ridge appears anterior to the first dentary tooth in T. proriger and T. rex.